2019 WITC District Board Appointment Process

 The following notices will be published in the appropriate district newspapers:

-- Notice 1 (Intent to Appoint District Board Members): will be published in early-February
+- Notice 1 (Intent to Appoint District Board Members): was published in early-February

-- Notice 2 (Announcing the District Board Appointment Committee Public Hearing and candidate names): will be published in early-March
+- Notice 2 (Announcing the District Board Appointment Committee Public Hearing and candidate names): was published in early-March

 WITC District Board Appointment Additional Resources